ManticoreGamesInc/platform-documentation/src/references/ui_text_entry_box.md

 #### Behavior

-At runtime, a UI text entry object that **is interactable** can be clicked on with a mouse.
+At runtime, a UI text entry box object that **is interactable** can be clicked on with a mouse.

-When not being interacted with, the UI text entry object is in its background state.
-If the UI text entry object is empty and **Prompt** is true then the default text (using Prompt Color) is displayed.
+When not being interacted with, the UI text entry box object is in its background state.
+If the UI text entry box object is empty and **Prompt** is true then the default text (using Prompt Color) is displayed.
 If the user has entered text or the creator has applied non-prompt text, then that text is also displayed.

 #### API